codeboxrcodehub/comforterpdocs/docs/comfortinvoice/user-guide/item-manager.md

 + **Unit**: Define the measurement unit for goods (e.g., piece, kg, liter) to ensure consistency in transactions.
 + **Price**: Set the **default price** for each item, which can be adjusted within invoices if needed.
 + **SKU (Stock Keeping Unit)**: Assign a unique identifier to each item for easy inventory tracking.
++ **Barcode**: Attach a barcode to streamline inventory management and point-of-sale processes.
 + **Source Currency**: Specify the **currency** in which the item’s price is originally set, ensuring accurate multi-currency invoicing and conversions.

 ### **Item Selection & Invoice Integration**: